 The Group hedges certain foreign currency exposures due to Group's net investment in foreign subsidiaries by borrowing in foreign currencies and derivative products including forward currency contracts.
 To assess hedge effectiveness, the Group determines the economic relationship between the hedging instrument and the hedged item by comparing changes in the carrying amount of the hedging instrument to a change in the exchange rate with changes in the investment in the foreign operations due to movement in the spot rate (the offset method).
-At 31 December 2020, the Group had foreign exchange denominated debt amounting to Nil (2019: AED 271 million) and forward contracts of AED 465 million (2019: AED 63 million).
+At 31 December 2021, the Group had foreign exchange forward contracts of AED 465 million (2020: AED 465 million).

-36.5.2 Interest rate risk
+35.5.2 Interest rate risk